 It’s important to note that a headset is an “all in one” peripheral.
 It offers convenience and a good balance between audio performance and microphone quality.

-That said, most headsets cannot compete with a combination of dedicated headphones and a standalone mic.
+With that said, most headsets cannot compete with a combination of dedicated headphones and a standalone mic.
 Don’t get us wrong: they will do the job, but if you’re looking for the highest possible quality you might want to buy two separate devices.

-Best Budget Gaming Headset
+Best Budget Gaming Headsets

 Our first category is devoted to the headsets that give you the most bang for your buck.
 After all, not everyone has the budget for the latest and greatest products, right?.
 Don’t worry though: each of the following headsets costs less than $40.

-First up we have the SADES Spirit Wolf.
+First up, we have the SADES Spirit Wolf.
 This is a well-constructed headset that prioritizes comfort and microphone quality above all else.

-The mic is grounded, so there’s no crackling as you adjust it, and the earcups are plush, comfortable, and breathable – great for extended gaming sessions.
+The mic is grounded, so there’s no crackling as you adjust it, and the earcups are plush, comfortable, and breathable – great for prolonged gaming sessions.
 There’s also a small inline controller that allows you to mute the mic or adjust the game’s volume directly.

 It’s important to note that this headset is made for PC.
 It will still work on consoles, but the 7.1 virtual surround sound will not.
 You can relax, however, because we have a section for console headsets a little further down.